ACE-012/audio-board/README.md

 4)it reads upto 9 files in a folder

-5)you can also use the numpad to trigger the voices ;Note : Numlock must be On and press numpad 0 to stop the playing sound
+5)you can also use the numpad to trigger the voices ;Note : Numlock must be On and press numpad 0 to stop the playing sound and use use function keys to change the current directory

 6)the voice clips were downloaded from <https://www.myinstants.com/search/?name=Meme> this website

 ###############################################################

 ## Warning

-1)i still have not found a way to use your actual microphone and the virtual microphone simultaneously so you can useonly 1 at a time

 2)this is only tested in python 3.9.1 and 3.9.2